Analysis | Why Manchin and Sinema waived the filibuster for the debt ceiling but won’t for voting rights

 How they did it: They created legislation specifically allowing the Senate to raise the debt ceiling without a filibuster.
 That legislation alone didn’t raise the debt ceiling; it simply set up how to do it with only Democratic votes.
 “The bill also establishes expedited Senate procedures for considering legislation to increase the debt limit.
 The procedures limit debate, waive points of order, and prohibit amendments.
 The procedures may only be used once and expire after January 16, 2022,” the legislation read.
 Eleven Republican senators and all 50 Democrats voted to advance this.

-That included Manchin and Sinema, even though Manchin at least had previously said he wouldn’t support changing the filibuster for the debt ceiling.
+That included Manchin and Sinema, even though Manchin had previously said he wouldn’t support changing the filibuster for the debt ceiling.

 What’s different about waiving the filibuster for the debt ceiling vs. for voting rights